Workflow fit

 Built from practical AI readiness signals

 The model reflects the same themes that show up across enterprise AI adoption and AI-risk guidance: map the workflow, govern sensitive data, measure failure modes, keep humans accountable, and prototype before platform spend.
+The example matches use a curated source set from Google Cloud real-world gen AI use cases.

 Loading...